 4. Some people like to include a quote from the novel: quotes can offer a glimpse of the tone of your novel as well as teasing and enticing the reader.
 It can be a good way to go if you’re struggling to come up with a pitch line – but go one way or the other here – you don’t need both.

-6. Get your protagonist’s name in early on (if you have one clear protagonist).
-It’s good for the synopsis to show whose story this is.
+6. Get your protagonist’s name in early on (if you have one clear protagonist) and the main character’s motivations.
+It’s good to show whose story this is.

 7. But don’t put in too many character names.
-We don’t need your full cast list in the synopsis – in fact we don’t need many names at all or your page will be cluttered with them.
+We don’t need your full cast list – in fact we don’t need many names at all or your page will be cluttered with them.
 This can make your synopsis confusing and difficult to understand.

 8. Give us the when and the where: we need to know the primary setting for the novel and the time period in which it takes place (particularly if it’s historical fiction.
 We tend to assume a default of ‘now’).
 Again, though, don’t include lots of place names and dates – keep it simple.